swri-robotics/bag-database/docs/installation/docker/without-authentication.md

 Review the comments in the file [docker-compose.yml](../../../docker/docker-compose.yml) for things you may wish to customize.

-First, note that with the way these containers are configured, the directory containing your bags must exist before starting everything up.
-The example template assumes these bags are stored in ```/bags``` on the host computer in both the ```docker``` service and the ```bagdb``` service.
-Both paths in these services must be the same, and should be changed to the directory containing your bag files.
+Note that with the way these containers are configured, the directory containing your bags must exist before starting everything up.
+The example template assumes these bags are stored in ```${HOME}/public_html/bags```.

-Second, in the ```volumes``` section, you may wish to modify the ```device``` path so that it points to a different location for the web server files.

-To run this, save [docker-compose.yml](../../../docker/docker-compose.yml) to a directory, ```cd``` to that directory, and run:
+To start the bag database, save [docker-compose.yml](../../../docker/docker-compose.yml) to a directory, ```cd``` to that directory, and run:

 ```bash
 docker-compose up